Julie Blakstad: Manchester City

 In January 2022, Blakstad signed for the English Women's Super League club Manchester City in what was referred to as the biggest transfer from Norwegian football ever.
 Just days later, she made her debut in the 3-0 win over Tottenham in the semi-finals of the League Cup.

-BK Häcken (loan)

 On 31 March 2023, Blakstad signed for the Damallsvenskan side BK Hacken on loan until mid-June 2023.

 Hammarby IF

 On 20 January 2024, Blakstad signed for the Champions of Damallsvenskan side Hammarby IF.
 Blakstad was presented on a contract expiring 31 December 2025.

+Tottenham Hotspur

+On 5 January 2026, Blakstad signed with Tottenham Hotspur in the English Women's Super League.

 International career

 Blakstad has international matches for U15, U16, U17, U19, and the Norwegian national team.

 In 2019 she was part of the under-19 squad that played the 2019 U19 European Championship.
 She played the three matches in her group but was eliminated when they were third place.
 In March 2020 she was also part of the under-19 team that participated in the La Manga tournament.

 In September 2020, she was selected for the senior national team for the first time.
 The debut came on 27 October 2020 away to Wales, in the match where Norway secured a ticket to the European Championship in England 2022.
 On 16 September 2021 Blakstad scored her first international goal in the 10-0 win against Armenia as part of the 2023 World Cup qualification.
 In the 2022 Euro, she scored her team's first goal in the championship, in the opening match against Northern Ireland.
 In the first game after the European Championship, the deciding game to win the group in qualifying for the 2023 World Cup against Belgium, which was won 1-0, whereby the Norwegians qualified for the World Cup, Blakstad was in the starting lineup.

 On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.